Skip to main content

 default:"true"

-Include the impact_analysis tool when a graph is provided.
-Set to False to suppress it even when graph is not None.
+Include impact_analysis when a graph is provided.

 Returns